 Being a Worldpacker is a unique experience that changes the life of anyone that goes through it.
-However, in order for it to be a good experience, it's important that both the volunteer as well as the host have a win-win exchange.
+However, in order for it to be a positive experience, it's important that both the volunteer as well as the host have a win-win exchange.

-Make yourself available.
-From the moment you apply until the very last day of your trip.
-Respond to the hosts’ messages, explain your commitments (if you are doing another activity or job besides volunteering) help in different roles if needed, finish your length of stay as agreed and don't leave the host hanging.
+Respond to your host's messages, explain any other commitments or obligations (if you will be doing another activity or job besides volunteering), demonstrate a willingness to help and perform different tasks, finish your length of stay as agreed and don't ever leave your host hanging.

 6. Focus on the ways of the culture

-Therefore, while volunteering, remember that you are in a region with a culture different from yours and that it needs to be treated with total respect.
+Therefore, while volunteering, remember that you are in a place with a culture different from yours and that it needs to be treated with total respect.
 When it comes to culture, there is no right or wrong, just differences.
-You need to be open to that fact to enjoy the experience.
+You need to be open to and accepting of that fact in order to fully enjoy your Worldpackers volunteer experience.

 7. Respect for the location

 A hostel is an environment that many, many people pass through.
 Some stay for just a few days, others a few weeks and there are some that stay for months, like many volunteers.

 8. Live the experience

 Being a Worldpacker is really a unique experience that you are going to remember for a long time.
-The opportunity to meet people from all over the world, live in an environment of shared knowledge, develop new skills and still be able to see incredible places in a more inexpensive way are just a few of the rewards of the Worldpackers travel experience.
+The opportunity to meet people from all over the world, live in an environment of shared knowledge, develop new skills and be able to see incredible places in a more inexpensive way are just a few of the rewards of the Worldpackers travel experience.

 10. The language